ForestAdmin/documentation-user-guide/other-tabs/collaboration/distribute-tasks-with-inboxes.md

 Assigning a task to an operator, makes this record be the next one to be assigned for this user, bypassing the sorting rules of the inbox.

-It is possible to manually assign a task to a specific user from the [backlog](#backlog-section).
+It is possible to manually assign a task to a specific operator from the [backlog](#backlog-section).

 It is also possible to manually assign a task to an operator from the record view, through the native Forest Admin action "Assign to...".

-From this action, you can assign a task to users that are not in you current team and also select the inbox.
+From this action, you can assign a task to operators that are not in you current team and also select the inbox.
 The team should have an inbox based on a segment matching the record state.

 ## Inbox settings

-Inbox settings are accessible from the Edit layout mode.
+Inbox settings are accessible from the Edit layout mode, in the menu near the inbox name.

 You can rename and delete inboxes from the settings.